-Motor nerves control movement so your podiatrist will conduct muscle strength, co-ordination and balance tests.
+Motor nerves control movement so your podiatrist will conduct muscle strength, reflexes, co-ordination and balance tests.

 Sensory nerves give feedback on touch, temperature and pressure.
 Testing includes using a tuning fork to measure vibratory sensation, monofilament detection to test pressure, and sharp/dull or two point discrimination to test touch.

 Autonomic nerves control sweating, blood pressure, heart rate and adrenalin response so reflexes are tested and a thorough history is taken to see if this nerve pathway is affected.